Los Alamitos Circle

 The Los Alamitos Traffic Circle, informally known as the Long Beach Traffic Circle (or just the Traffic Circle, as there is only one other high volume traffic circle in Southern California), is a roundabout at the intersection of Lakewood Boulevard (State Route 19), Pacific Coast Highway (State Route 1/former U.S. Route 101 Alternate) and Los Coyotes Diagonal in Long Beach, California.
 The intersection was originally constructed as a traffic circle in 1930 and reconstructed as a modern roundabout in 1993.

 History

 In 1930, German engineer Werner Ruchti was contracted to design the traffic circle, which was to be based on European models.
 Construction was expedited in order to accommodate the increased vehicle traffic that was expected with the 1932 Summer Olympics, held in Los Angeles, as many of the aquatic and rowing events were to be held in Long Beach.

-The Los Alamitos Traffic Circle was one of the first of its kind to be constructed in the United States, and prior to their truncation, was also an end point of US 6 (which connects Provincetown, Massachusetts some 3227 mi to the east) and US 91.
+The Los Alamitos Traffic Circle was one of the first of its kind to be constructed in the United States.
+It was also an end point for US 91 and US 6 (which connects Provincetown, Massachusetts some 3227 mi to the east) before those routes were truncated.